dividab/tsconfig-paths/README.md

 Use this to load modules whose location is specified in the `paths` section of `tsconfig.json`.
 Both loading at run-time and via API are supported.

+Typescript mimics the Node.js runtime resolution strategy of modules.
+But it also allows the use of `path mapping` which allows arbitrary module paths(that doesn't start with a "./") to be specified and mapped to different paths on the filesystem.
+The Node.js way is to go and find the module in the `node_modules` folders all the way up to the root of the filesystem.

+This package rewrites `paths` in `tsconfig.json` to local paths which node can load.

 ## How to install

 ```